howard-haowen/howard-haowen/README.md

 - 👨‍🏫 Fun fact: I used to teach English for a living, but now work as an AI/NLP engineer.
 - 🤗 Here's [my personal portfolio website](https://howard-haowen.github.io).
 - 📇 I have [these certifications](https://howard-haowen.github.io/certifications) up my sleeve.
-- 📫 How to reach me: howard DOT haowen AT gmail.com

 ---
 # Cards